smastrom/react-rating/README.md

 To rate **5 stars**, assuming users start navigating from the first item, `onChange` must be fired 4 times.

-Imagine a scenario where `onChange` calls an API to send the rating somewhere: any keyboard user won't be able to perform the action as intended.
+Imagine a scenario where `onChange` calls an API to send the rating somewhere: any visually impaired user won't be able to perform the action as intended.

 In **React Rating**: